wdangds/blog/content/Notes/Introduction to Network Models/Networks, Crowds, and Markets/Central Themes and Topics.md

 - **Network Constraints**: Network structures sometimes reflect constraints, such as institutional restrictions (regulations) or physical limitations (like geography, as seen in Medieval trade routes) which limit access between participants.

 ![[medival-trade.png]]
-Fig: In some settings, such as this map of Medieval trade routes, physical networks constrain the patterns of interaction, giving certain participants an intrinsic economic advantage based on their network position.
+<small>Fig: In some settings, such as this map of Medieval trade routes, physical networks constrain the patterns of interaction, giving certain participants an intrinsic economic advantage based on their network position.</small>

 - **Network Position and Power**: The level of success for participants is affected by their positions in the network.
 Power depends on both the number of connections and the power of the other individuals connected to oneself.